 - Remember to also check with your airline about what you can bring in with your hand luggage, this is especially important when it comes to the quantity and sizes of your bags as well as additional items

 - If you are travelling with gifts, don't wrap them until you get to your destination as staff may need to unwrap them to check the contents.
 Also open any gifts given to you prior to packing them - remember you will be asked if you have been given anything to carry on board the aircraft and gifts fall neatly in this category

 - While there is a lot of advice about what not to bring, consider putting a toothbrush and change of clothes, or at least underwear and a spare shirt, into your hand baggage.
 It can mean a little extra comfort at the end of a long-haul flight, or if hold baggage is delayed

 Remember that security measures are there for your safety even if they seem like a pain to comply with.
 If you give yourself plenty of time to get though security and board the plane, it will be a less stressful experience.

-Information correct as of June 2011, please check with the airport for updated information.
+Information correct as of date of publishing, please check with the airport for updated information.